From Prompts to Packets: A View from the Network on ChatGPT, Copilot, and Gemini: Traffic Collection Setup

 \subsection{GenAI Apps and Generic Dataset Generation}

-Given their growing popularity and widespread use~\cite{applogic,audicom2025}, we conduct an in-depth analysis of the network traffic generated by the mobile apps of \chatgpt, \copilot, and \Gemini.
+\begin{draft} Given their growing popularity and widespread use~\cite{applogic,audicom2025}, we conduct an in-depth analysis of the network traffic generated by the official Android apps of \chatgpt, \copilot, and \Gemini.
+Regarding the specific subscriptions and models, we employ a \emph{Plus} subscription for \chatgpt (accessing $\mathtt{GPT\text{-}4}$, $\mathtt{GPT\text{-}4o}$, and $\mathtt{GPT\text{-}4o\text{-}mini}$), whereas we use the standard \emph{Free} tier for \copilot (based on a Microsoft customized version of $\mathtt{GPT\text{-}4o}$ and $\mathtt{GPT\text{-}4}$) and \Gemini (based on $\mathtt{Gemini\;1.5\;Flash}$).
+Preliminary experiments revealed no statistically significant differences in traffic patterns across model versions within the same app.
+Consequently, we aggregate the data at the \gls{genai}-app level. \end{draft}

+Notably, these chatbots support a wide range of tasks involving diverse content types, including text, audio, images, and video.
+Since different media impose distinct network requirements, we define two specific activity categories: \emph{Textual (\textbf{T})} and \emph{Multimodal (\textbf{M})} content generation.
+The latter primarily encompasses image generation accompanied by brief textual descriptions.
+We selected these two activities as they represent the most frequent interaction patterns with such chatbots.

 Notably, these \gls{genai} chatbots are increasingly employed for a wide range of tasks, involving the generation of diverse content types, such as text, audio, images, and video.
 Since different media impose varying burdens on a networked environment, we define two kinds of activities: \emph{Textual (\textbf{T})} and \emph{Multimodal (\textbf{M})} content generation, with the second mainly encompassing image generation mixed with brief textual content.
 We have chosen these two activities since they reflect the most frequent and common types of interaction with such chatbots.

 We underline that in both cases, we use natural language prompts to interact with the chatbots.
 The difference lies in the type of response requested: in the first case, the prompt is intended to generate a textual reply, whereas in the second case, the prompt explicitly requests an image as part of the response (often accompanied by related descriptive text).
 In this setting, we do not impose any specific control over the prompts used for content generation, aside from specifying whether textual or multimodal output is desired.
 We refer to the resulting workload as the \emph{generic} dataset.